amarchin/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-This the histogram with a blue line indicating the mean and the median.
+This is the histogram with a blue line indicating the mean and the median.

 ```r